 Rapid Imaging Planetary Spectrograph

-RIPS is a specialized instrument for planetary spectroscopy constructed in collaboration with Jeffrey Baumgardner and Luke Moore at the Center for Space Physics.
-The instrument was designed around the concept of lucky imaging--using high cadence imaging to mitigate atmospheric seeing by leveraging the fact that thanks to sheer luck, Earth's atmospheric turblence above the telescope is occassionally still, just for a split second.
+RIPS is a specialized instrument for planetary spectroscopy constructed in collaboration with Jeff Baumgardner, Luke Moore and Patrick Lierle at the Center for Space Physics.
+The instrument was designed around the concept of lucky imaging--using a high cadence camera to mitigate atmospheric seeing by leveraging the fact that, thanks to sheer luck, Earth's atmospheric turblence above the telescope is occassionally still, just for a split second.
 RIPS takes this technique a step beyond in that it functions as a "lucky spectrograph."
-Each frame conatins a spectral channel on the EMCCD detector concurrent with the imaging channel.
-RIPS uses an echelle grating for high-dispersion of 1.25 km/s/pixel, useful for planetary Doppler shifts.
-A motorized slit jaw allows long slit spectroscopy at resolving powers up to R~97,000.
-The sacrifice needed to acheive this is a narrow spectral bandpass, RIPS uses internal sorting filters to isolate single echelle orders containing an emission line or multiplet of interest.
+Each frame contains concurrent imaging and spectral channels on a single EMCCD detector.
+RIPS uses an echelle grating with high-dispersion ~1.25 km/s/pixel that is useful for disnetangling planetary spectroscpy using Doppler shifts.
+A motorized slit jaw allows long-slit spectroscopy at resolving powers up to R~126,000.
+A sacrifice needed to achieve this is the narrow spectral bandpass, RIPS uses internal sorting filters to isolate a single echelle order at a time containing an just one emission line or multiplet of interest.
 It further employs an optional pre-filter of ~45A bandpass to reject off-band light before it ever enters the instrument.
-We think this is a powerful new technique in instrumentation for planetary science, but it's only useful for applications where the observer needs just a few nm of spectral information at a time to do their science.
+We think this is a powerful new technique in instrumentation for planetary science.
+It's usage is limited to cases where the observer needs just a few nm of spectral information at a time to do their science, but there are actually quite a few of those applications in practice.

 Obtaining a good signal to noise spectrum at a high resolving power requires both a very bright target object and a high throughput optical path.
 However, true lucky imaging has a limit due to the characteristic size scales of atmospheric turbulence.
 This is typically half a meter or less in the visible wavelengths, making "lucky" techniques mostly a small telescope trick favored by the best amateur astronomers.
 However, there are lots of caveats and high cadence imaging on large aperture telescopes can still mitigate things like wind shake and tracking errors.
 Tim Staley's PhD thesis makes a nice read for those interested in details of what lucky imaging can and can't achieve.
 As astronomical targets go, Mercury is right in the sweet spot for lucky imaging: at high airmass the wind and seeing are generally awful and it's really really bright.
 Here's how bad Mercury looks through a telescope (it's that quarter moon looking thingy on bottom):